Click on a question to display the answer.

-Within the framework provided by the NLRB, to bargain a contract we need to file for a union-recognition election with the regional Labor Relations Board, and for this we need a sizable portion of our bargaining unit to sign authorization cards.
+Within the framework provided by the NLRB, to bargain a contract we had to file for a union-recognition election with the regional Labor Relations Board, and for this we need a sizable portion of our bargaining unit to sign authorization cards.
 From Fall 2016 to May 2017, we collected signed authorization cards from prospective members of the bargaining unit and subsequently filed for a union-recognition election with the NLRB on May 8, 2017.

 - We elect a bargaining committee from amongst our members to represent us in contract negotiations.

 - A bargaining survey shall be circulated and a members’ meeting shall determine/rank their priorities, and this process sets the priorities for the bargaining team.

 - Our bargaining committee meets with university representatives to negotiate the contract.

 - Once our bargaining committee is satisfied with the language of the proposed contract, GSU members vote on whether to ratify it.

 - If GSU members vote not to ratify it, our bargaining committee goes back to the bargaining table with the University and tries again.

 - Once a proposed contract meets with GSU members’ approval by a majority vote, it goes into effect, and all employees reap the benefits; a union exists to provide employees with a democratic voice at the workplace – one of its chief missions would now be to enforce the contract, including worker grievances against the employer.